 Read with a pen in hand

-A concept from Niklas Luhmann described in ⚟ How To Take Smart Notes
+A concept from Niklas Luhmann described in ⚟ How to Take Smart Notes

 Page 74: